sommer/.github/.github/ISSUE_TEMPLATE/default-issue-template.md

 ---
-name: default issue template
+name: Default issue template
-about: Please use this template for all issues, if no more specific template exists ➡
+about: Please use this template for all issues if no more specific template exists
 title: ''
 labels: ''
 assignees: ''